SAP announced today that current CEO Henning Kagermann's contract has been extended through May 31, 2009.

 R. "Ray" Wang, a business applications analyst with Cambridge, Mass.-based Forrester Research Inc., also saw the extension as a positive move for SAP.

-"Kagermann's extension provides a calming force that's required to complete the company's transformation from an enterprise applications vendor to a high tech ecosystem," Wang said."With this extension, the company will also have more time to plot out a succession
+"Kagermann's extension provides a calming force that's required to complete the company's transformation from an enterprise applications vendor to a high tech ecosystem," Wang said."With this extension, the company will also have more time to plot out a succession plan among the key contenders."

 It has been widely speculated that either 38-year-old Shai Agassi, president of SAP's product and technology group, or 53-year-old Léo Apotheker, president of SAP's customer solutions and operations, will take over when Kagermann steps down.